prom3theu5/aspirational-manifests/docs/Writerside/topics/Generating-Secrets.md

 >
 > You will be prompted to enter a new password to encrypt the secrets with.
 This treats the secret state as being empty, and will generate new secrets for all protectable values in the aspire manifest.

-After secrets have been generated, they will be encrypted and stored in the `%secrets-file%` file in the `%output-dir%` directory.
+After secrets have been generated, they will be encrypted and stored in the `aspirate-state.json` file.
 The `generate` command will then move on to manifest generation.